jhKessler/automatic-led-control/README.txt

 steps to implement:

-1: go through the pyw files and fill in all comments that are marked with a "##" with your parameters
+1: go through the pyw files and follow all comments that are marked with a "##" with your parameters

 2: open windows task scheduler by pressing the windows key and searching for "task scheduler"